DIYBookScanner/spreads/doc/installation.rst

 Installation
 ============

 Prerequisites
 -------------
-* Python 2.7 with pip_ installed
+* Python 2.7 with a recent version of pip_ installed

-Optional requirements
+Installl requirements
 ---------------------
 To use some of the included plugins, you might want to install the following
 dependencies:

+..
+TODO: Check with spreadpi/spreadslive

 * `chdkptp`_ to use cameras with the CHDK firmware (installed in `/usr/local/lib/chdkptp`)